International Day of Sport for Development and Peace 2026

 2019 Sport for Social Inclusion Emphasized the power of sport to promote equality and build inclusive, equitable societies while contributing to the UN Sustainable Development Goals.

-2020 Be Active and Healthy to Beat #COVID19 Encouraged physical activity and mental well-being during the pandemic.
-Peace and Sport also promoted the #WhiteCard campaign to symbolize peace efforts.
+2020 Be Active and Healthy to Beat #COVID19 Encouraged physical activity and mental well-being during the pandemic, with initiatives like the #WhiteCard campaign symbolizing peace through sport.

-2021 Recovering better for an equitable and sustainable world Focused on the role of sport in fostering equity, solidarity, and resilience in the recovery process from COVID-19 impacts.
+2021 Recovering Better for an Equitable and Sustainable World Focused on sport’s role in fostering equity, solidarity, and resilience as part of global recovery from COVID-19 impacts.

 2022 Securing a Sustainable and Peaceful Future for All Highlighted sport’s contribution to sustainable development, peacebuilding, social inclusion, and the promotion of human rights.